isonium/CloudAtCost-Wallet/README.md

 3) Not every possible error is handled gracefully.

 Google Sheet option pushes the transactions into a google sheet configured in the config file.
 Steps to configure include:
-1) Create a Google Sheet - add the name of the sheet in the config file
+1) Create a Google Sheet - add the name of the sheet in the config file  (A template is available here - make your own copy: https://docs.google.com/spreadsheets/d/1h4JxIX4Or2CQmbV4vrImq7lNPrL6R_tLICReW4aVPHE/edit?usp=sharing)
 2) Create a worksheet within the Google Sheet - add the name of the worksheet to the config file (default is Sheet1)
-3) Create a google Service Account (https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets)
+3) Create a google Service Account (hhttps://www.webdavsystem.com/server/gsuite/service-account/)
 4) Download the private key JSON file and save in the code folder as "google_creds.json"
 4) Within the Google Sheet that was created in Step 1, "Share" the google sheet with the email address of the service account created in step 3